 A brain aneurysm, also called an intracranial aneurysm or cerebral aneurysm, occurs when a weak spot in an artery wall fills with blood and balloons out.
 An aneurysm has the potential to let blood accumulate around the brain or rupture, which can result in severe brain damage or death.

-The St. Rose - Stanford Clinics Neurosurgery Program was created to improve adult and pediatric neurological care for conditions including brain aneurysm in Las Vegas and Henderson, NV.
 Find a Dignity Health - St. Rose Dominican hospitals neurologist today using our online tool or by calling (702) 616-4900.

 Most brain aneurysms occur in people over the age of 40.
 They are associated with: